jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 03: Improve labels 🏷️
-By training a model an half of the data at a time and using it to predict the other half's non-risk headlines, many false negatives can be removed and risk headline recall is improved dramatically.
+Training a model an half of the data at a time and using it to predict the other half's non-risk headlines helps to identify and remove false negatives, dramatically improving risk headline recall.
 [See notebook.](Notebooks/03_improve_label_quality.ipynb)

 #### Spanish